 The future of StepN

 StepN feels like a unique NFT project, mixing an odd amount of worry and optimism into an exercise-to-earn app concept.
-It could end up being a massive success in the NFT world if it finds a way to avoid the problems that seem to be plaguing it even now, given the continued decline in value of both GST and GMT over the past month or so.
+It could be a massive success in the NFT world if it finds a way to avoid the problems that seem to be plaguing it even now, given the continued decline in value of both GST and GMT.

 If you’re willing to accept a fair amount of risk in the pursuit of earning crypto while getting out and moving, StepN could be for you.
 As always, make sure you do your research and invest wisely, never putting in more than you can afford to lose.
 If all of that sounds like it’s for you, then happy running and happy earning.